Josh Shaw (defensive back)

-Joshua James Shaw (born March 27, 1992) is an American football cornerback who is currently a free agent.
+Joshua James Shaw (born March 27, 1992) is an American former professional football cornerback.
 He previously played for the Cincinnati Bengals between 2015 and 2017.
 Shaw also played college football at the University of Southern California (USC).

-Early years
+Early life

 Shaw attended Palmdale High School in Palmdale, California.
 He played cornerback, quarterback, and wide receiver.
 As a senior, he had 50 tackles and an interception on defense, passed for 2,279 yards with 18 touchdowns as a quarterback, and rushed for 921 yards and 14 rushing touchdowns.
 He also participated in track.
 He was rated by Rivals.com as a four-star recruit and was ranked as the third best cornerback in his class.
 He committed to the University of Florida to play college football.

 College career

 Shaw attended Florida from 2010 to 2011.
 He appeared in one game as a true freshman and redshirted.
 As a redshirt freshman in 2011, he appeared in 10 games with one start and recorded 22 tackles.
 Prior to the 2012 season, Shaw transferred to the University of Southern California (USC).
 He was granted a hardship waiver and was eligible to play immediately without sitting out the year.
 He started his USC career as a strong safety and was moved to cornerback during the middle of the season and became a starter.
 He appeared in all 13 games with seven starts and had 30 tackles and two interceptions.
 As a junior in 2013, Shaw started all 14 games at both cornerback and safety.
 He had 67 tackles, four interceptions, and a touchdown.

 Prior to his senior season in August 2014, Shaw was suspended by USC after he lied about how he suffered injuries to both his ankles.
 He had originally told the team that he injured himself while jumping from the second story of an apartment building to save his nephew who was drowning in a pool.
 In reality, he suffered the injuries after jumping from his balcony to avoid the police who had been called by a neighbor after hearing an argument between him and his girlfriend.
 The police looked into possible domestic violence charges; however, no charges were filed due to insufficient evidence.
 Shaw was reinstated in November 2014 and played in the final three games of the season.